 Have a look at Chi Chi again.
 The first thing to see is that unusual head posture.
 No matter what, he keeps his head bent down and tries to only move his eyes to look around.
 This is a classic sign of neck pain.

 Back pain is harder to see, but there is usually some degree of back arching. together with a rock-hard abdomen.
 For both necks and backs, dogs will be reluctant to move and probably not be jumping up at all.
 Remember, they should be otherwise fine.

 Warning: dogs don’t usually yelp while you examine them, so you can easily do a lot of harm without realising.
 All a vet looks for is the subtle difference in muscle tension between these dogs and normal patients.
 Here’s why it matters…

-Visit our page on back problems to see a dog who could easily have died if his owners didn’t react properly.
+Visit our page on back problems and IVDD to see a dog who could easily have died if his owners didn’t react properly.
 Many cases of spinal pain have unstable intervertebral discs that can rupture into the spinal cord.
-It’s up to us vets to recognise which ones these are and take immediate action.
+You need a vet to recognise which ones these are and take immediate action.

 Treatment of Neck & Back Pain

-But not Chi Chi.
-His case, despite the severe pain, was suitable for home care and he made a full recovery.
+Despite Chi Chi’s severe pain, he was suitable for home care and made a full recovery.
 Only time will tell if his problem will come back, and we’ll be there if it does.

 One last thing needs saying: most dogs with unexplained yelping are overweight.
 Regardless of the cause, quality of life almost always improves if owners can just be strong.
 Follow this link for positive, non-judgmental advice on weight loss in dogs.
 You won’t regret it!

 Note: Thanks for all the comments.
 These are now closed but you should find all the common questions answered if you scroll through them!